Carlos Valdez (footballer, born 1983)

-Carlos Adrián Valdez Suárez (born 2 May 1983) is a Uruguayan football player.
-He currently plays for Boston River.
+Carlos Adrián Valdez Suárez (born 2 May 1983) is a Uruguayan football player who plays for Boston River.

 Football career

 Valdez began his career with Club Nacional de Football before moving to clubs in Italy.
 He made his Serie A debut against Empoli F.C. on 23 October 2005.
 Recently he has signed a 6-month contract with Peñarol.

 Valdez has made 17 appearances for the Uruguay national football team, and played in the Copa América 2007.